Sigmmma/c20/src/content/general/tools/command-line/readme.md

 On Windows, [Command Prompt][cmd], [PowerShell][], and the newer [Windows Terminal][wterm] are used as shells.
 On Linux, terminal emulators vary by distribution but [Bash][] is typically used as the shell.

 CLIs are an alternative to _Graphical User Interfaces_ (GUIs).
 While they have a learning curve, the main advantage of CLIs are that the interaction is reified as plain text which is easily shared, scripted, and repeated.
-For example, the often-repeated workflow of [BSP compilation][tool#structure-compilation], [radiosity][tool#lightmaps], then [map][] compilation can be scripted as a single command to save time during map development.
+For example, the often-repeated workflow of [BSP compilation][tool#structure-compilation], [radiosity][tool#lightmaps], then [map][h1/map] compilation can be scripted as a single command to save time during map development.

 # Basic concepts
 Across all shells, commands are entered in the format: `command <arguments>`.
 This should be familiar to users of Halo's developer console.
 The type and number of arguments varies by the command/program used, but the command name and each argument are always separated by spaces.